ClemSc/BLAST_2_LCA/README.md

 makeblastdb -in nt.fasta -dbtype nucl -out nt -taxid_map acc2taxid_map_file -parse_seqids
 ```

-Adapt to your liking, but outfmt needs to be '6' and the following fileds are mandatory: "qseqid pident length evalue staxid".
+Adapt to your liking, but outfmt needs to be '6' and the following fields are mandatory: "qseqid pident length evalue staxid".
 Any extra fields will be shown in the final result, as the values corresponding to the best hit for each surviving queries.

 ### Example command:
 ```console